0xAX/asm/content/asm_2.md

 The first sixth parameters of the `foo` function were passed using the general purpose registers in the function `bar`.
 We may see that the eighth and seventh parameters of the `foo` function are pushed on the stack with the `push` instructions in the function `bar` as well.
 Please note that the eight and seventh arguments of the function `foo` are pushed to the stack especially in this order - first pushed the value `8` and only after the `7`.
 Above we already mentioned that the stack has the access pattern - `last in, first out`.
 So if we'd use `pop` instruction right after we pushed these both parameters, we'd get at first seventh and after it eighths argument.

 To do the calculation we need to access the input parameters.
-As you may see it is done using the address stored in the `rbp` register and negative offsets from it.
+As you may see it is done using the address stored in the `rbp` register and offsets from it.
 The offsets are negative as you may remember the stack grows down towards lower addresses.
 At first we move the value stored in the `edi` register (the first argument of the `foo` function) to address stored in the `rbp` register with the `-4` (the offset is negative because you should remember that stack grows down) bytes offset.
 After that we move the value stored in the `esi` register (the second argument of the `foo` function) to the address stored in the `rbp` register with the `-8` bytes offset.
 We repeat these operations for the all six input arguments.

 Now take a look one more time very carefully: